 So I called the police.

 They were amazing.
-The emails were classed as hate crime against a disabled person and the woman was given a caution.
+The emails were classed as a hate crime against a disabled person, and the woman was given a caution.

 It didn't stop her.
 She did it again.
 This time I was told that she was mentally ill.
 Like that was an excuse for her behaviour.

-She’s probably gone on to do it to other people, she can’t do it to me again because I no longer campaign, or blog as mum on a mission.
-I closed my email down, stopped blogging, shut my Facebook page and groups, it was too mentally draining dealing with her, or the other trolls who would inevitably come creeping out of the woodwork if I continued.
+She’s probably gone on to do it to other people, she can’t do it to me again because I no longer campaign or blog under the mum on a mission brand.
+I closed my email down, stopped blogging, and shut my Facebook page and groups; it was too mentally draining dealing with her or the other trolls who would inevitably come creeping out of the woodwork if I continued.

-Being on the receiving end of comments like this about your child is horrendous, but being slightl removed allows you to have some perspective and rationality in your responses.
+Being on the receiving end of comments like this about your child is horrendous, but being slightly removed allows you to have some perspective and rationality in your responses.

 I cannot imagine what it must be like to get trolled personally.
 To have someone attack you, your looks, your personality, your very soul.

-Working in social media it seems really obvious that we should all be working together to try and do something about the effects of cyberbullying.
-For our own sakes, and for our children and our clients children who will be growing up with social media being the norm.
+Working in social media, it seems really obvious that we should all be working together to try and do something about the effects of cyberbullying.
+For our own sake and for our children and our client's children, who will be growing up with social media being the norm.

-So I am really pleased that The Hub will be supporting Cybersmile from Jan 2020 and for every purchase made via The Hub, we will pay for 1:1 support for a victim of cyber bullying so that they can get the help they need to ensure they can move on from it.
+So I am really pleased that as a business, we were able to donate over £1500 to Cybersmile to pay for 1:1 support for a victim of cyberbullying so that they can get the help they need to ensure they can move on from it.

-If you, or anyone you know is affected by cyberbullying, online harrassment, trolling etc then please contact Cybersmile for support and advice.
+If you, or anyone you know, is affected by cyberbullying, online harassment, trolling etc., then please contact Cybersmile for support and advice.

-If you'd like to support Cybersmile, every little helps and we've set up a JustGiving page where you can donate directly.
+If you'd like to support Cybersmile, every little helps – we've set up a JustGiving page where you can donate directly.